romit077-hub/romit077-hub/README.md

 ### ⚡ About Me

-- 💻 **CS Student & Developer:** Passionate about building functional apps with clean code and a good vibe.
+- 💻 **CS Student & Developer:** Passionate about building high-performance apps with clean code and high vibes.
-- 🚀 **Featured Project:** Building **PSxRENT** to solve real-world problems in the social sector.
+- 🚀 **Featured Project:** Architecting **PSxRENT** to solve real-world problems in the social sector.
-- 🛠️ **Tech Focus:** Full-stack development with TypeScript, React, and Node.js.
+- 🛠️ **Tech Focus:** Full-stack development powered by TypeScript, React, and Node.js.
-- 💬 **Ask me about:** Web Apps, Modern Frontend, Backend APIs, and Social Impact Tech.
+- 💬 **Ask me about:** Web Apps, Modern Frontend, Scalable Backend APIs, and Social Impact Tech.

 ---